ABOUT ANDY

 Win.
 Move to the next thing.
 Win again.
 The feeling of belonging I was chasing would arrive after each one, and then vanish.
 So I'd find the next arena.
 I didn't know there was another way.

-By 2013 I had completed a master’s degree in Spiritual Psychology at the University of Santa Monica.
-It was the formal culmination of a track that had been running for nearly two decades.
-Not a career pivot.
-Just the next honest step in work I’d already been doing for years.
+The degree itself was the formal culmination of a track that had been running for nearly two decades.
+The next honest step in work I'd already been doing for years.
 I thought I understood something about myself by then.
-I wasn’t prepared for what was coming.
+I wasn't prepared for what was coming.

 In 2019 participation in the Whole Life Challenge dropped suddenly and significantly.
 For most founders that would have been a difficult quarter.
 For me it was a crisis.
-Because this wasn’t just a business setback.
+Because this wasn't just a business setback.
 The exit I had been building toward was supposed to be proof.
 Proof to my wife that all the sacrifice had been worth it.
 Proof that I belonged in the room with the people I most admired.
-The exit would have provided real financial security, I’m not minimizing that, but the deeper thing was what it represented.
+The exit would have provided real financial security.
+I'm not minimizing that, but the deeper thing was what it represented.
 And I had no fallback.
 No other arena I could jump to that would fill what this one meant.
-When it became clear the exit wasn’t coming, the proof collapsed.
+When it became clear the exit wasn't coming, the proof collapsed.
 And without the proof, so did something else.

 If you are a high-capacity leader who looks fine on the outside but knows something deeper is misaligned, Andy is the kind of coach who will walk with you into truth — with clarity, integrity, and respect.